JemaOS/Nephtys/docs/CHAT_BACKGROUND_CONTEXT_MENU_DESIGN.md

 ## Overview

-This document outlines the design and implementation plan for a WhatsApp-like right-click context menu feature on the chat background in the anu messaging app.
+This document outlines the design and implementation plan for a JemaOS-like right-click context menu feature on the chat background in the anu messaging app.
 This feature is specifically for the laptop/desktop version.

 ## Current Architecture Analysis